github/safe-settings/README.md

     description: description of another repo

 # The following attributes are applied to any repo within the org
+# So if a repo is not listed above is created or edited
+# The app will apply the following settings to it
 labels:
   # Labels: define labels for Issues and Pull Requests
   - name: bug